 Dry cat foods commonly have hidden carbohydrates in them, including grains, that are used as fillers to bulk the food up.
 Because cats are carnivores, they only require a small amount of carbs in their diet, and too much can quickly cause obesity and diabetes.

 A cat’s diet will benefit greatly from a low-carb and high-protein intake, as this matches their natural diet.
 Some cats require low-carb food if they have diabetes or other health issues, and in those cases, it is actually essential.

-It can be difficult to find the right low-carb cat food for your furry friend.
+Finding the right low-carb cat food for your furry friend can be difficult.
 We’ve done all the hard work for you, however, and put together this list of in-depth reviews to help you make the right choice to suit your unique needs.

 |Best Value||Dave’s Pet Food Grain-Free Pate||